 The College of Education and Human Development has a two-tiered advising system for undergraduates.
 Please consult your departmental and college advisors regularly to ensure that academic requirements are met.

 - Departmental major or second major advising: Unsure which teaching major is right for you?
 Curious about job opportunities for earth or integrated science teachers?
 Confused about which classes to take, how to enroll in classes or want to know your progress towards graduation?
-All of these questions can be discussed with your undergraduate faculty advisor, Dr. Duane Hampton.
+All of these questions can be discussed with your undergraduate faculty advisor, Dr. Peter Voice.

 - College of Education and Human Development advising: Have a question about general education or graduation requirements?
 Have a question about your education courses, pre-internship, or internship?
 Take advantage of COEHD undergraduate advising drop-in hours or make an appointment.